cocos/cocos-docs/en/components/safearea.md

 ![Renderings](./safearea/renderings.png)

-This component internally uses the API `cc.sys.getSafeAreaRect();` to obtain the safe area of the current iOS or Android device and implements the adaptation by using the Widget component and set anchor.
+The developer only need to add the component on the node, without any settings, this component internally uses the API `cc.sys.getSafeAreaRect();` to obtain the safe area of the current iOS or Android device and implements the adaptation by using the Widget component and set anchor.(If there is no Widget component, it will be added automatically)